sajozsattila/mur2_editor/app/static/manual.md

 #### Microsoft Word

 Microsoft Word is a word-processor software launched in 1983 by the Microsoft Corporation.
-It has become the leading word processor for both Windows and Macintosh users since 1990s.
-The Microsoft Word is a WYSIWYG (what you see is what you get) editor, meaning that formatting tags were hidden^[Not like in Markdown or [LaTeX](#pdf).] and whatever a document looked like on a user’s computer screen, it was how it would look when printed—or at least semi-WYSIWYG, as screen fonts were not of the same quality as printer fonts.
+It has become the leading word processor for both Windows and Macintosh users since the 1990s.
+The Microsoft Word is a WYSIWG (What You See Is What You Get) editor, meaning that formatting tags were hidden^[Not like in Markdown or [LaTeX](#pdf).] and whatever a document looked like on a user’s computer screen, it was how it would look when printed—or at least semi-WYSIWYG, as screen fonts were not of the same quality as printer fonts.
 There is a definite improvement over the years on the Microsoft Word math input, but honestly, it is still far from Markdown or [LaTeX](#pdf) comfort.

 ##  Internationalization and Localization {#loc}

-The Internationalization and Localization are important for us and they are happening on multiple levels.
+Internationalization and Localization are important for us (everyone?) and they are happening on multiple levels.

 ### Input